 Ride Popular Rides during the Parade

-Lots of people like to watch the parades, especially since they don’t have to wait.
+Many people enjoy watching the parades, especially since they don’t have to wait.
 Unless you want a front row seat, in which case you’ll have to line up early.
 If you don’t wait, hopefully you are taller than the person in front of you.
 But the period leading up to the parade starts to see the wait times at most other attractions shorten.
-So this is a great time to get a few rides in!
+So this is a great time to get a few Magic Kingdom rides in!

 Go on the most popular rides early or late